 The funds are impacted by the rise and fall of the market.
-If a diversified equity fund, xyz, is benchmarked against the Sensex then the returns of the xyz funds will be compared to the performance of the Sensex.
-When the market is faring well and the movement of the Sensex is headed upwards, then it is imperative that a well-managed fund deliver good returns.
+If a diversified equity fund, XYZ, is benchmarked against the Sensex, then the returns of the XYZ funds will be compared to the performance of the Sensex.
+When the market is faring well, and the movement of the Sensex is headed upwards, then a well-managed fund must deliver good returns.

-You can gauge the performance of your mutual fund scheme by analyzing whether your funds have delivered a higher return than the benchmark.
-If the return exceeds the benchmark then your funds outperformed.
-And if the benchmark registers a higher return than your fund then your funds have underperformed.
+You can gauge the performance of your mutual fund scheme by analysing whether your funds have delivered a higher return than the benchmark.
+If the return exceeds the benchmark, then your funds outperformed.
+And if the benchmark registers a higher return than your fund, then your funds have underperformed.

-Also, if the benchmark index recorded a consistent fall over a period of time in which your fund’s NAV fell too, but by a much lesser percentage than the benchmark index, then your fund has again outperformed the benchmark.
+Also, if the benchmark index recorded a consistent fall over a while in which your fund’s NAV fell too, but by a much lesser percentage than the benchmark index, then your fund has again outperformed the benchmark.

-FYI: As per financial planners, an actively managed fund delivering returns equal to the benchmark denotes underperformance as, despite the fee charged by the fund manager, the returns are equal to an index that is managed passively.
+As per financial planners, an actively managed fund delivering returns equal to the benchmark denotes underperformance as, despite the fee charged by the fund manager, the performances are equal to an index that is managed passively.

 Some of the ratios used to measure the performance of a mutual fund are listed below.
 You may also visit ClearTax for more details on Financial Ratios.

-This is a measure of an asset or fund’s performance pertaining to the benchmark.
+This is a measure of an asset or fund’s performance about the benchmark.
 It is denoted as a percentage between 0 and 100.
-If a mutual fund has an R-squared of 0, it means it has no correlation to its benchmark at all.
-If a fund moves with an R-square of 100 it means that it matches its benchmark exactly.
+If a mutual fund has an R-squared of 0, it means it does not correlate its benchmark at all.
+If a fund moves with an R-square of 100, then it means that it matches its benchmark exactly.

-Remember, benchmarks give you a platform to measure your fund’s potential based on past performance, but even with these numbers you can’t be guaranteed that your funds will always top the market.
-You will be a successful investor if you are able to outperform the market consistently as this will allow you to meet your investment goals in the long run.
+Remember, benchmarks give you a platform to measure your fund’s potential based on past performance, but even with these numbers, you can’t be guaranteed that your funds will always top the market.
+You will be a successful investor if you can outperform the market consistently as this will allow you to meet your investment goals in the long run.